kiarajones/digitalframeworks-summer2018/Assignment 1- critique #2.md

 Consider some tasks a data story must do well: (present, compare, organize, correlate) Did this graphic accomplish all tasks?

-This graphic did not accomplish any of those goals because there was ample opportunity to insert graphicc such as charts or graphs to explain the information to the reader, but they were not used.
+This graphic did not accomplish any of those goals because there was ample opportunity to insert graphics such as charts or graphs to explain the information to the reader, but they were not used.

 If not, which ones did it not accomplish